Tu BiShvat seder: History

 In the 16th century in the Land of Israel, Rabbi Yitzchak Luria of Safed and his disciples created a Tu BiShvat seder, somewhat like the Passover seder, that celebrated the Tree of Life (the Kabbalistic map of the Sephirot).
 The earliest published version of this seder is called the P'ri Eitz Hadar, which means "The Fruit of the Beautiful Tree".
 The seder evokes Kabbalistic themes of restoring cosmic blessing by strengthening and repairing the Tree of Life, generally using the framework of the Four Worlds of emanation that can be roughly mapped onto the physical metaphor of a tree, that is, roots, trunk, branches and leaves.

 In conjunction with this practice, some Chassidic Jews eat etrog on this day.

 The traditional Tu BiShvat seder ended with a prayer which states in part, "May all the sparks scattered by our hands, or by the hands of our ancestors, or by the sin of the first human against the fruit of the tree, be returned and included in the majestic might of the Tree of Life."

+Historically, during the Tu BiShvat seder, Sephardic Jews in the Land of Israel consumed fruits, a sweet wheat pudding called ashure, and drank both red and white wines to symbolize the transition from winter to spring.